E1

 Safety: High refrigerant pressure is dangerous.
 Do not attempt to open the refrigerant circuit without proper certification.
 Always isolate power before cleaning or inspection.

-- Ensure airflow clearance: Make sure there is at least 30–50 cm clearance around the outdoor unit and no objects blocking discharge air.
+- Ensure airflow clearance: Make sure there is at least 30–50 cm clearance around the outdoor unit and no objects blocking the discharge air.

 - Reset power: After cleaning and verifying fan operation, power cycle the system and test again.

-- If E1 persists: The system may be overcharged, have a blocked refrigerant circuit, or a faulty high‑pressure switch.
-These require gauges and specialist tools; contact a certified Vaillant service technician.
+- If E1 persists: The system may be overcharged, have a blocked refrigerant circuit, or a faulty high-pressure switch.
+These issues require gauges and specialist tools; contact a certified Vaillant service technician.

 Advertisements